 There are substantial benefits to having an uncontested divorce because it allows parties to dissolve their marriage with less animosity, which makes it easier and quicker for them to proceed to court.
 Parties who divorce on mutual consent can continue to live in the same house together, which benefits those who cannot afford to move out right away.
 They must sign an agreement and settle all their marital issues in order to continue living in the same house during a divorce.

 The other benefit is the cost.
 Parties who can get a divorce based on a 12-month separation or mutual consent are more likely to save money in attorney’s fees as opposed to those in a contested divorce.
-A dedicated Maryland uncontested divorce attorney could help a claimant pursue the most time-efficient and cost-effective legal path.
+A dedicated attorney could help a claimant pursue the most time-efficient and cost-effective legal path for their uncontested Maryland separation.

 Consult a Maryland Uncontested Divorce Attorney Today